Scholarships & Giving

 Roy Saunders attended Sheyenne River Academy in North Dakota and eventually married Florence Rhoads, Lulu’s younger sister.
 Together, they became missionaries to South America.

 Frank Saunders married Lulu in 1909, settling on the Saunders farm a few miles from Leonard.
-The couple had four children who grew to maturity: Eldon, Francis, Faith and Jeanne.
-Upon finishing the local eight-grade country school, Frank and Lulu wanted all their children to receive a Christian education, so several attended Sheyenne River Academy, and at least one attended Maplewood Academy in Hutchinson, Minnesota.
+The couple had four children who grew to maturity: Eldon, Francis, Faith, and Jeanne.
+Upon finishing the local eighth-grade country school, Frank and Lulu wanted all their children to receive a Christian education, so several attended Sheyenne River Academy, and at least one attended Maplewood Academy in Hutchinson, Minnesota.
 The boys eventually made their career in farming.

 The depression years were difficult.
-Lulu made soap from tallow and lye for the academy to help pay the $21 monthly tuition, room and board.
-The children remember mom wearing the same coat for twenty years and one of the girls wore overshoes to class because her shoes had a hole in the sole.
+Lulu made soap from tallow and lye for the academy to help pay the $21 monthly tuition, room, and board.
+The children remember mom wearing the same coat for twenty years, and one of the girls wore overshoes to class because her shoes had a hole in the sole.

 Frank and Lulu would be pleased to know that their sacrifices and efforts eventually established a scholarship fund to help Dakota students receive a post-secondary education.
 In 2020, the scholarship was opened up to another group of worthy students as well.
 As Jeanne had attended Maplewood Academy, she requested that any Maplewood graduate be allowed to apply.